Bigg Boss 16 Start Date, Time &amp; Where To Watch Salman Khan&#39;s Show

 Bigg Boss is one of the controversial reality shows on television.
-Bigg Boss 15 got over in January and Tejasswi Prakash emerged as the winner.
+Tejasswi Prakash was declared the winner of Bigg Boss 15, which ended in January.
 Ever since the end of the last season, fans have been eagerly waiting for Bigg Boss 16.
 Recently, the makers released a promo featuring host Salman Khan and announced the premiere date.

 Bigg Boss 16 will premiere on October 1, 2022.
-The show will be telecast 10 pm on weekdays and on weekends at 9.30 pm.
+The show will be telecast 10 pm on weekdays (Monday-Friday) and on weekends (Saturday and Sunday) at 9.30 pm.

+However, during the press conference, Salman had revealed that he will be hosting Weekend Ka Vaar on Friday and Saturday (which used to be on Saturday and Sunday).
+Well, we will have to wait and watch to know about the same!

 Hosteed by Bollywood superstar Salman Khan, the controversial reality show will be aired on Colors TV.
 It will also be available to watch on Voot.